Submillimeter radiation as the thermal component of the Neupert Effect: Origin of the submillimeter emission

 \subsection{Neupert Effect}

-We binned the Fermi NaI 128 energy channels in three HXR bands : 25-50 keV, 50-100 keV and 100-300 keV.
-These bands were chosen in order to avoid the contribution from the thermal emission below 20 keV and the noise above 300 keV.
-We numerically integrated the HXR counts between $t_0=$~17:23~UT and 17:32~UT.
-The resulting curves were compared with the 212 GHz flux density time evolution (Figure \ref{fig:Neupert}, top left) and with the SXR GOES 1.5-12 keV and Fermi 12-25 KeV (Figure \ref{fig:Neupert}, bottom left).
-We note a coincidence between the maximum of the fluence 50-100~keV and the peak at 212 GHz.
-For the 25-50 keV band the fluence only reaches its maximum at the end of the time interval.
-Nonetheless it is worth to note that it follows the initial 212 GHz emission curve between 17:24 UT and 17:25 UT remarkably well.
+We binned the \textit{Fermi} NaI 128 energy channels in three HXR bands: 25--50\,keV, 50--100\,keV, and 100--300\,keV.
+These bands were chosen in order to avoid the contribution from the thermal emission below 20\,keV and the noise above 300\,keV.
+We numerically integrated the HXR counts between $t_0=$~17:23\,UT and 17:32\,UT.
+The resulting curves were compared with the 212\,GHz flux-density temporal evolution (Figure \ref{fig:Neupert}, top left) and with the SXR GOES 1.5--12\,keV and Fermi 12--25\,KeV (Figure \ref{fig:Neupert}, bottom left).
+We note a coincidence between the maximum of the fluence 50--100\,keV and the peak at 212\,GHz.
+For the 25--50\,keV band the fluence only reaches its maximum at the end of the time interval.
+Nonetheless it is worth to note that it follows the initial 212\,GHz emission curve between 17:24\,UT and 17:25\,UT remarkably well.
 The association with SXR, however, is not so good.
 We observe that the SXR emission starts about 30 s before the HXR fluence.
-GOES 1.5--12 keV peak occurs simultaneously with the HXR fluence, meanwhile Fermi 12-25 keV first peak is 30 s behind, only the second less intense peak is coincident with the fluence maximum.
+GOES 1.5--12\,keV peak occurs simultaneously with the HXR fluence, meanwhile the \textit{Fermi} 12--25\,keV first peak is 30\,seconds behind, only the second less intense peak is coincident with the fluence maximum.

-We computed the time derivative (Eq.~\ref{eq:neupertD}) of the 212 GHz flux density using a three-point quadratic Lagrangian interpolation for unevenly spaced data and plotted its positive values along with the 50-100 keV count rate (Figure \ref{fig:Neupert}, top right panel).
-We have smoothed the 212 GHz data, using a 12 s running mean, to reduce the noise from the derivative procedure.
-Applying the same procedure to the SXR reveals a different behavior (Figure \ref{fig:Neupert} bottom right).
+We computed the time derivative (Equation \ref{eq:neupertD}) of the 212\,GHz flux density using a three-point quadratic Lagrangian interpolation for unevenly spaced data and plotted its positive values along with the 50--100\,keV count rate (Figure \ref{fig:Neupert}, top right panel).
+We have smoothed the 212\,GHz data, using a 12\,seconds running mean, to reduce the noise from the derivative procedure.
+Applying the same procedure to the SXR reveals a different behavior (Figure \ref{fig:Neupert} bottom-right).